The realization space of an unstable coalgebra: Cosimplicial unstable coalgebras

 \begin{lemma} Every map in $\Comod_{C^\bu}$ can be factored functorially into a trivial cofibration followed by a cofree map. \end{lemma}

-\begin{proof} Let $f\co X^\bu\to Y^\bu $ be a morphism in $\Comod_{C^\bu}$.
+\begin{proof} Let $f\co X^\bu\to Y^\bu $ be a map in $\Comod_{C^\bu}$.
 First, we show that we can factor $f$ functorially into a cofibration which is injective on cohomotopy groups followed by a cofree map.
 There is a functorial factorization of $U(f)$ in $c\Vec$

-where $i'$ is a cofibration and induces a monomorphism on cohomotopy groups.
+where $i'$ is a cofibration and induces monomorphisms on cohomotopy groups.
 The map $q$ is the projection.
-Then the adjoint map $i$ of $i'$ in $\Comod_{C^\bu}$ gives the desired factorization:
+Then the map $i$ in $\Comod_{C^\bu}$ adjoint to $i'$ gives the desired factorization:

-where $p$ denotes the projection away from $W^\bu\otimes C^\bu$.
-Since $i'$ factors through $i$, it follows that $i$ also induces a monomorphism on cohomotopy groups.
+where $p$ denotes the projection away from $C^\bu \otimes W^\bu$.
+Since $i'$ factors through $U(i)$, it follows that $i$ also induces a monomorphism on cohomotopy groups.

 Thus it suffices to show that a cofibration $f: X^\bu \to Y^\bu$ which is injective on cohomotopy groups can be factored functorially into a trivial cofibration followed by a cofree map.
 We proceed with an inductive construction.
 Set $i_{0} = f$.
 For the inductive step, suppose that we are given a cofibration $i_n : X^\bu \to Z^\bu_n$ which is injective on cohomotopy in all degrees and surjective in degrees less than $n$.
-We claim that there is a functorial factorization of $i_n$ into a cofibration $i_{n+1}$, whose connectivity is improved by one, followed by a cofree map.
+We claim that there is a functorial factorization of $i_n$ into a cofibration $i_{n+1}$ whose connectivity is improved by one, followed by a cofree map.

 Let $W^\bu$ be the cofiber of $i_n$ in $\Comod_{C^\bu}$ (or $c\Vec$) and $q\co Z^\bu_n \to W^\bu$ the canonical map.
 By assumption, we have that $\pi^*(W^\bu)= 0$ for $* < n$ and $\pi^s(Z^\bu_n) \to \pi^s(W^\bu)$ is surjective with kernel $\pi^s(X^\bu)$ for all $s \geq 0$.
-Let $0 \stackrel{\sim}{\to} P(W^\bu) \twoheadrightarrow U(W^\bu)$ be a functorial (trivial cofibration, fibration)-factorization in $c\Vec$.
+Let $0 \xrightarrow{\simeq} P(W^\bu) \twoheadrightarrow U(W^\bu)$ be a functorial (trivial cofibration, fibration)-factorization in $c\Vec$.
 Consider the pullback in $\Comod_{C^\bu}$,

 There is a canonical factorization of $i_n$ through $Z^\bu_{n+1}$ since the bottom composition is the zero map.
 We claim that this factorization $i_n = p_n i_{n+1}$ has the desired properties.
-Obviously $p_n$ is cofree and $i_{n+1}$ is injective on cohomotopy in all degrees and surjective in degrees less than $n$.
-But since $P(W^\bu) \otimes C^\bu$ is weakly trivial and $W^\bu$ $(n-1)$-connected, there is an exact sequence
+Obviously $p_n$ is cofree, $i_{n+1}$ is injective on cohomotopy in all degrees, and it also is surjective in degrees less than $n$.
+Since $C^\bu \otimes P(W^\bu)$ is weakly trivial and $W^\bu$ is $(n-1)$-connected, there is an exact sequence

 from which it follows that the monomorphism $\pi^n(X^\bu) \to \pi^n(Z^\bu_{n+1})$ is actually an isomorphism.